-Beginners in guitar playing often have trouble progressing because of lack of consistency.
-The key to playing effectively is the constant practice.
+Beginners in guitar playing often have trouble progressing because of a lack of consistency.
+The key to playing effectively is a constant practice.
 However, if you always practice but still consistently make the same mistakes all over again, your guitar playing abilities may stay stagnant.

 Never allow yourself to get stuck.
 Read on to find out how you can keep moving forward towards your goal of becoming a guitar legend.
 You may encounter quite a few common hurdles when you are trying to learn something new, especially in playing the guitar.